oliviapy960825/DistributedSystem/README.md

   Only the leader will register for notifications Leader will know about the state of the cluster at all times and distribute the work accordingly If a leader dies, the new leader will remove itself from the service registry and continue distributing the work

+### Network communication

+TCP/IP Network Model -> each layer is communicating with the layer beneath it and the same layer of the other machine/station using the relevant protocols

+#### Layer 1 - Data Link
+  Physical delivery of data over a single link
+  In charge of
+    Encapsulation of the data
+    Flow control
+    Error detection
+    Error correction
+    etc..

+#### Layer 2 - Internet
+  Protocal for Internet layer -> Internet Protocol (IP) Need the IP address of the communication parties

+#### Layer 3 - Transport
+  Use port

+  Two primary protocols:

+    User Datagram Protocol (UDP) -> is preferred when the speed and simplicity is more important than reliability.
+E.g., sending debugging information to a distributed logging service, or real-time streaming services

+      Connectionless
+      Best effor -> unreliable
+      Messages can be lost, duplicated and reordered Based on a unit called Datagram which is limited in size Allows broadcasting, decoupling between the sender and receivers

+    Transmission Control Protocol (TCP)

+      Reliable -> guarantees data delivery as sent, without any losses Connection between 2 points
+        Needs to be created before data is sent
+        Shut down in the end
+      Works as streaming interface
+      More popular protocal in distributed systems because of the reliability

+#### Layer 4 - Application

+  Protocols:

+    FTP(File Transfer Protocol) : transfering files through the web SMTP(Simple Mail Transfer Protocol) : sending and receiving emails DNS(Domain Name System) : Translating host names into IP addresses HTTP(Hypertext Transfer Protocal) :Transmitting Hypermedia documents, video, sound, image